cybisolated/WAG-NAT/README.md

 The folder `expr/` contains all the experimental scripts to run.

 # Citation
-To cite this paper, please use the following bib:
+If you feel our work is interesting or this repo is helpful, you can cite our paper using the following bib:
 ```tex
 @inproceedings{chen2023wag,
   title={WAG-NAT: Window Attention and Generator Based Non-Autoregressive Transformer for Time Series Forecasting},